snowplow/snowplowanalytics.com/_posts/2020-01-29-snowplow-javascript-tracker-2.13.0-released/index.md

 There are a couple of core concerns that have led us to the decision to remove fingerprinting:

-As part of this effort we have  removed the Augur Identity automatic context which utilised finger printing to identify users.
+As part of this effort we have removed the Augur Identity automatic context which utilised fingerprinting to identify users.
 If you were using this context and wish to continue, we suggest you manually attach the Augur Identity context using the trackers global contexts feature to maintain existing behaviour.

 <h2 id="updates">6.
 Updates and bug fixes</h2>